I tested positive for COVID-19. What's next?

 Side effects can range from mild to serious and may include:

-Tell your doctor or nurse right away if you have any side effects during or after your infusion.
+Tell your doctor or nurse right away if you have any side effects, or your symptoms get worse, during or after your infusion.
 Some of these side effects may be signs of a serious allergic reaction.

 How can I get ready for my appointment?